Vladimir Zarudnitsky: Early life and career

+Senior military career

 From 1991 to 1994, Zarudnitsky served as chief of staff of a regiment and later commanded a regiment in the Far Eastern Military District.
 In 1997, Zarudnitsky became chief of staff of the 131st Motor Rifle Brigade at Maykop.
 He took command of the brigade in 1999, leading it in the Second Chechen War.

 Zarudnitsky entered the Military Academy of the General Staff of the Armed Forces of Russia, graduating in 2003 with honors.
 He became commander of the 27th Guards Motor Rifle Division in the Volga–Urals Military District.
 In January 2005, he became chief of staff and first deputy commander of the 36th Army in the Siberian Military District.
 In February 2007, he became commander of the army.

 In April 2009, Zarudnitsky became chief of staff and first deputy commander of the Moscow Military District.

 In March 2011, he became deputy commander of the Southern Military District.
 On 3 October, he became head of the Main Operational Directorate and deputy chief of the General Staff of the Armed Forces of the Russian Federation.

 On 10 December 2013, Zarudnitsky was awarded the Order of Military Merit.

 In June 2014, he became commander of the Central Military District.

 On 22 November 2017, he was appointed chief of the Military Academy of the General Staff of the Armed Forces of Russia.